ProofGeneral/PG/ci/compile-tests/README.md

   coqdep and coqc
 008-default-dir
-: test that the default/current directory is set correctly independent of user/emacs changing the current buffer
+: test that the default/current directory is set correctly independent of user/emacs changing the current buffer during first and second stage compilation

 # Tests currently missing